 Even listening to the news at night made us feel that there were subjects we wanted to know more about.
 How does the banking system really work?
 How did the Middle East become such a trouble spot in the world?
 We didn’t want to go back to school (which I hated), but we wanted just a little more information about some particular topic.
 I didn’t want to become an economist to understand banking or a diplomat to learn how to negotiate world peace – I just wanted a little more information and the answers to a few questions that would help me fill in the blanks and make me a more informed member of society.
 A performance of Midsummer Night’s Dream in Staunton, Virginia, for example, made us feel like we wanted just a bit more information about the play and Shakespeare himself.
 I didn’t want to become an expert – I just wanted to be a little bit more informed.
 We have found retirement to be a wonderful time to be able to do exactly that and the sense of fulfillment in erasing a gap in your knowledge can be very satisfying.
 For me, learning things in my own way and doing it on my own terms can make it a lot more fun.

 Beginning a new hobby and learning everything you can as you practice a new skill can be richly rewarding.
+A friend of ours has started to learn Italian because of his ancestry and he has found that learning a language is more enjoyabe than the thought.
 My wife has taken up a few new interests and couldn't be happier.
 But learning new things may not be what gets you excited or brings you happiness.
 We know of some fellow retirees who get that sense of fulfillment by volunteering their time for an organization they feel passionate about.
 For some, it’s their local church and for others it may be an animal shelter.
 They have linked their passion and desires to their new lifestyle that has brought them tremendous satisfaction.
-The self discovery process we covered in another section in this website might be something you use to find new areas of exploration, quench your thirst for knowledge or fill that spot in your heart that leads you to new experiences that can be one of the greatest benefits of this time in your life.
+There are many retirees who are facing their retirement alone and this involvement in these types of areas can do a lot to fight off that feeling of loneliness.
+The self-discovery process we covered in another section in this website might be something you use to find new areas of exploration, quench your thirst for knowledge or fill that spot in your heart that leads you to new experiences that can be one of the greatest benefits of this time in your life.
 You worked too hard to get to this point not to enjoy retirement life fully.

 There’s nothing like getting lost in a pursuit and find yourself wondering where the time went.
 It does wonders for your mental health and there’s a sense of fulfillment that can bring a smile to your face and a new passion for living when you explore all the possibilities and Enjoy Retired Life and all it has to offer.